 Even if your oil pan is easy to get to it can be a frustrating job.
 All the bolts holding it on thread into your engine block, so if one gets broken or damaged you will have very difficult job of repairing it.
 If you do happen to break a bolt during removal of your oil pan, check out this article Removing Broken Bolts.
 Also, your oil pan is made of relatively thin metal so it can be easy to damage during removal even if it’s done by a professional mechanic.
 If your oil pan is dented or bent during removal it can be very difficult to get a good seal on a new gasket when your re-install your old oil pan.

-For all the reasons, you should consider solving the leak with your current oil pan gasket in place.
+With everything that can go wrong removing your oil pan, your current oil pan gasket in place.
 Luckily there is a way to restore your original oil pan gasket to its original shape, size and softness which can seal your leak without any of the trouble we mentioned above.
 BlueDevil Oil Stop Leak is an oil additive that can restore the seals and gaskets in your vehicle’s engine to their original shape and size stopping your leaks permanently.
 BlueDevil Oil Stop Leak doesn’t have any harmful particles or fibers that could damage your engine and can be left in your engine oil until your next oil change.
 BlueDevil Oil Stop Leak will restore your oil pan gasket, stopping your leak, and saving you time and money.